STUDENT SPONSORSHIP

 With medical staff relying on medical equipment and infrastructure to save lives, trained engineers like Saw Lah are critical to making sustainable healthcare accessible in remote communities.

-Naw Bwae and Saw Moo graduated from Earth Mission’s first cohort of Physician Associates.
-When Naw Bwae joined the program, she dreamed: “If I get more education and knowledge about healthcare, I will be able to help my family, my village and my local clinic.
+Naw Laura and Saw Jon graduated from Earth Mission’s first cohort of Physician Associates.
+When Naw Laura joined the program, she dreamed: “If I get more education and knowledge about healthcare, I will be able to help my family, my village and my local clinic.
 I would like to give public health trainings to villages in my region so they can better help themselves.”

-Experiencing for themselves the life-changing—and life-saving—power of education, Naw Bwae and Saw Moo are determined to multiply their knowledge and skills to transform even more lives with high-quality healthcare.
+Experiencing for themselves the life-changing—and life-saving—power of education, Naw Laura and Saw Jon are determined to multiply their knowledge and skills to transform even more lives with high-quality healthcare.

 REPORTING